pollyolly/DJANGO-NOTE/README.md

 ### Troubleshoot
 ```
 Bad Request 400 and Page not found (404) not working
+1. use incognito to browse changes
-1. check url in template should use route path in href="{% 'homepage' %}"
+2. check url in template should use route path in href="{% 'homepage' %}"
-2. possible nginx config, change to
+3. possible nginx config, change to
       proxy_set_header Host $host;
-3. increase wokers in gunicorn.service
+4. increase wokers in gunicorn.service
     workers = 6
+5. restart gunicorn
+    service gunicorn restart
-4. possible insufficient memory
+6. possible insufficient memory
 ```